AI4Finance-Foundation/ElegantRL/docs/source/algorithms/dqn.rst

 DQN
 ==========

 `Deep Q-Network (DQN) <https://arxiv.org/abs/1312.5602>`_ is an off-policy value-based algorithm for discrete action space.
-It approximates a state-value function in a Q-Learning framework with a neural network.
-This implementation provides vanilla Deep Q-Learning and supports the following extensions:
+It used a deep neural network to approximate a state-value function in a Q-Learning framework.
+This implementation provides a vanilla Deep Q-Learning and supports the following extensions:

 -  Experience replay: ✔️
 -  Target network: ✔️